-In Part A, a total of approximately 600 participants were randomized in a 1:1:1 ratio to 3 treatment groups (200 participants per group).
+In Part A, a total of approximately 400 participants were randomized in a 1:1 ratio to 2 groups (200 participants per group).

-The sample size computation was based on an assumed distribution of the 7-point ordinal scale on Day 11 for the Part A SOC treatment group.
-The odds ratio represents the odds of improvement in the 7-point ordinal scale for an RDV treatment group relative to the SOC treatment group.
+The sample size computation was based on an assumed distribution of the 7-point ordinal scale on Day 14 for Part A Treatment Group 1.
+The odds ratio represents the odds of improvement in the ordinal scale for Treatment Group 2 relative to Treatment Group 1.
 The sample size needed to detect a given odds ratio for a 1:1 randomization using a 2-tailed test at level α is given by:

-$$12 (z{\alpha/2} + z{\beta})^{2} / \theta^{2} (1 - \sum{i=1}^{7} \rho{i}^{3})$$
+$$12\,(z{\alpha/2}+z\beta)^2\,/\,\theta^2(1-\sum\nolimits{i=1}^7\rho_i^3)$$

-Where θ is the log odds ratio, ρ_i is the overall probability (combined over SOC and either RDV treatment groups) of being in the ith category of the ordinal outcome, and $z{\alpha/2}$ and z{β} are the 1- $\alpha/2$ and β quantiles of the standard normal distribution {Whitehead 1993}.
+Where θ is the log odds ratio, ρ_i is the overall probability (combined over both treatment groups) of being in the ith category of the ordinal outcome, and $z{\alpha/2}$ and z{β} are the 1- $\alpha/2$ and β quantiles of the standard normal distribution {Whitehead 1993}.

-A sample size of 600 participants (200 in each group) achieves > 85% power to detect an odds ratio of 1.8 using a two-sided significance level of 0.05 for comparing each RDV treatment group (Treatment Group 1 and 2, n 200) to SOC treatment group (Treatment Group 3, n 200).
-In this sample size calculation, it is assumed that the probability distribution of the ordinal scale at Day 11 for Treatment Group 3 is as follows:
+A sample size of 400 participants (200 in each group) achieves > 85% power to detect an odds ratio of 1.75 using a two-sided significance level of 0.05.
+In this sample size calculation, it is assumed that the probability distribution of the ordinal scale at Day 14 for Treatment Group 1 is as follows:

-- 1. Death, 0.5% - 2.
-Hospitalized, on invasive mechanical ventilation or ECMO, 2.5% - 3.
+- 1. Death, 2% - 2.
+Hospitalized, on invasive mechanical ventilation or ECMO, 4% - 3.
 Hospitalized, on non-invasive ventilation or high flow oxygen devices, 7% - 4.
-Hospitalized, requiring low flow supplemental oxygen, 8% - 5.
-Hospitalized, not requiring supplemental oxygen requiring ongoing medical care (COVID-19 related or otherwise), 15% - 6.
-Hospitalized, not requiring supplemental oxygen no longer requires ongoing medical care (other than per protocol RDV administration), 27% - 7.
-Not hospitalized, 40%
+Hospitalized, requiring low flow supplemental oxygen, 13% - 5.
+Hospitalized, not requiring supplemental oxygen requiring ongoing medical care (COVID-19 related or otherwise), 16% - 6.
+Hospitalized, not requiring supplemental oxygen no longer requires ongoing medical care (other than per protocol RDV administration), 20% - 7.
+Not hospitalized, 38%

-The sample size calculation was performed using software PASS (Version 14.0).
+The sample size calculation was performed using the software PASS (Version 14.0).